 A special case occurs when OCR0A/OCR0B equals TOP and COM0A1/COM0B1 is set.
 In this case the compare match is ignored, but the set or clear is done at BOTTOM.
-Refer to Fast PWM Mode for details.
+Refer to Fast PWM Mode on page 95 for details.